 We recommend that you start by applying both methods and then decide which model gives the best result.
 As a next step, you can assess the individual contribution of the predictor variables to see which variables (e.g. install type, region, demographics etc.) have the biggest influence on the user decision.

-Uncovering consumer motivations: speak to your users
+Uncovering your consumer motivations: Speak to your users

 A/B testing and regression analysis will show which factors are likely to increase the user opt-in rate - but these methods won’t tell you why the approach works and why specific variables are more important than others.
 Ultimately, this comes through speaking to your users, and conducting in-depth interviews that turn quantitative findings into defined decision paths.
-Insights from these interviews, both with users who are likely to opt-in and -out, will let you improve your dynamic opt-in strategy even further.
+Insights from these interviews, both with users who have or are likely to opt-in and -out, will let you improve your dynamic opt-in strategy even further.